Skip to Content

 Dr. Turvey has published extensively, received numerous research awards, and presented his work both at home and around the world.

 Nominees should be actively engaged in research and be a MD and/or a PhD.
-The recipient should be a Canadian citizen or landed immigrant, hold an appointment at a Canadian university, hospital or research institute, and have conducted the majority of their career research in Canada.
+The recipient should be a Canadian resident, hold an appointment at a Canadian university, hospital or research institute and have conducted the majority of their career research in Canada.

 The Awards Committee will judge candidates based on: